joewiz/unzip/README.md

 destination.
 If the destination collection doesn't exist, it will be created.
 The user who invokes the function must have write access to the destination collection.

-    unzip:unzip('/db/xquery_examples.zip')
+    unzip:unzip('/db/test.zip')

-    unzip:unzip('/db/xquery_examples.zip', '/db/test')
+    unzip:unzip('/db/test.zip', '/db/test')

-## Late-breaking developments
+## Related work

-The EXPath project has a specification for a [zip module](http://expath.org/spec/zip).  eXist-db has implemented [some of the functions](http://exist-db.org/exist/apps/fundocs/index.html) in the specification, but not all.
-Further development of that module might obviate the need for this module, or if this module is still useful, it could end up simplifying the code here.
+The EXPath project has a specification for a [zip module](http://expath.org/spec/zip).  eXist-db has implemented [some of the functions](http://exist-db.org/exist/apps/fundocs/index.html) in the specification, but not all -- and in particular not those that this project helps with.
+However, further development of that module might obviate the need for this module.